 Valor is an intense 7-week, 5 day/week training program which combines classic barbell and bodyweight strength training, track-based endurance training, and intense, gym-based multi-modal work capacity efforts.

-This plan is designed for Military Athletes looking to make gains across the board – strength, work-capacity, Chassis Integrity and endurance.
-Ir represents the latest evolution of our programming theory.
+This plan is designed for Military Athletes looking to make gains across the board – strength, work capacity, Chassis Integrity, and speed-over-ground endurance.
+Valor represents the latest evolution of our programming theory and deploys strength and endurance assessments and follow-on progressions.

 What equipment is required?